-According to state policy, family vacations including days added before and after holidays will be recorded as unexcused.
+According to state policy, family vacation days added before and after holidays will be recorded as unexcused.
 Teachers are not required to allow make-up work for unexcused absences.

-If you or your parents do not contact the school prior to your absence, your absence will be recorded as unexcused.
+If the school is not contacted prior to your absence, your absence will be recorded as unexcused.
 If a note, phone call, or email excusing the absence is not received within 24 hours of your return to school, your absence remains recorded as unexcused.
 Excusing absences is important for several reasons: